 2. Get familiar with checklists

 Next, sort out your current tasks into checklists and timetables so you can manage your workload against deadlines.
 Seeing your progress can also make you feel more accomplished, which can help you cope with heavy deliverables.
-There are free goal-tracker apps such as HabitBull and Google Goals that can keep you on track of your progress.
+There are free goal-tracker apps such as HabitBull and Google Goals that can keep you on track of your progress and help you organise your tasks.
 This organisational tactic is useful for both work-related and personal tasks.

 3. Learn to say no